LLNL/ExaCA/README.md

 [contribution guidelines](CONTRIBUTING.md).

 ## Build
-ExaCA uses Kokkos and MPI for parallelism and JSON for input files.
+ExaCA uses Kokkos and MPI for parallelism, JSON for input files, and CMake to build.

 ### Package managers
 ExaCA is integrated with the following package managers.
 Detailed build instructions are available below as well.